 He had a briefcase with him — not a book bag, but an adult’s briefcase — and when Nancy stepped into the other room to leave them alone for the instruction period, the first thing Adam did was open the briefcase, take out a bottle of sanitizing gel, and spread a dollop of it all over the top of the desk, disinfecting the entire surface before he would touch it.

 The Latin teacher found Adam to be smart, like his brother.
 She thought that he had a natural “Latin mind,” in the sense that that the language was so orderly and structured.
 It seemed to fit him.

 He sure didn’t like to talk, though.
-That might have presented a problem for a language class; but the teacher knew the IEP that Newtown had signed off on for him left a lot of room for creative solutions.
+And that might have presented a problem for a language class; but the teacher knew the IEP that Newtown had signed off on for him left a lot of room for creative solutions.
 Adam was special.